Brendan Rodgers: 2013–14 season

 At the start of the 2013–14 season, Rodgers was named the Premier League Manager of the Month for August 2013 as Liverpool won their first three league games of the season.
 In January 2014, he was fined £8,000 after making comments about referee Lee Mason after a 2–1 loss to Manchester City in December 2013.
 He was later named Manager of the Month for the second time that season for March 2014, after Liverpool won all five of their games that month to go top of the Premier League.

 A run of 11-straight wins for Liverpool left them five points clear at the top of the Premier League with just three matches to play.
 However, they then suffered a 2–0 home defeat to Chelsea on 27 April.
 This result handed the advantage to Manchester City in the title race.
 In their next game away to Crystal Palace on 5 May, Liverpool led 3–0 with 11 minutes to go, but the game finished 3–3.
 Liverpool ended the season as Premier League runners-up, two points behind champions Manchester City.

 Liverpool scored 101 league goals in the season, the club's most since the 1895–96 season and the third-highest in Premier League history.
 Later that month, Rodgers was named the LMA Manager of the Year, becoming the first Liverpool manager to win the accolade in its 20-year history.
 On 26 May 2014, Rodgers signed a new four-year contract at Liverpool.

 2014–15 season

 Liverpool were eliminated from the 2014–15 UEFA Champions League after drawing against Basel in their final group match, dropping into the Europa League.
 The Reds were subsequently knocked out in the Europa League round of 32 after losing 4–5 on penalties to Turkish side Beşiktaş.
 On 19 April 2015, Liverpool were defeated by Aston Villa in the FA Cup semi-final.
-Liverpool finished the season with a 6–1 defeat to Stoke, finishing sixth in the Premier League.
+Liverpool finished the season with a 6–1 defeat to Stoke City, finishing sixth in the Premier League.
 This meant Rodgers became the first Liverpool manager since the 1950s not to win a trophy after three seasons in charge.
 Despite this, Rodgers received the backing of Liverpool's owners.